racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

     return 0;
 }
 ```
-> - Program calls the `system()` function to execute the `ls` command, but it doesn't specify the absolute path (`/bin/ls`)
+> Program calls the `system()` function to execute the `ls` command, but it doesn't specify the absolute path (`/bin/ls`)
-> - The system will search for ls using the directories listed in the `PATH`, in order
+> The system will search for ls using the directories listed in the `PATH`, in order

-* Compile this program using the command: `gcc myls.c -o myls`
-* Change the owner of the myls program to root and set it as a Set-UID program with the following commands: `sudo chown root myls` and `sudo chmod 4755 myls`.
+Then, we compile this program using the command: `gcc myls.c -o myls`, and we change the owner of the myls program to root and set it as a Set-UID program with the following commands: `sudo chown root myls` and `sudo chmod 4755 myls`.

 > By using `chown` and `chmod 4755`, we can make the `myls` program a Set-UID program owned by root.
 This means that when a normal user execute this program, it will run with root privileges — potentially leading to a *privilege escalation*.